tuckedf/teams-ai/js/lab/travelBot/Lab.md

 You can also find the lab instruction here: * [Lab Instructions](https://github.com/microsoft/teams-ai/blob/kavin/msbuild-lab/js/lab/travelBot/Lab.md)

-## Exercise 1: Setting up the Project
+## Exercise 1: Setting up the Project (for Lab computers in MS Build Conference)

 In this exercise you will be setting up the sample bot.